Summer Programs Information

 Residential Camps

 A camp nurse is available during all of our residential summer program sessions.
-Any prescription medications need to be administered by one of our camp nurses.
-Any over-the-counter medications (including vitamins, antacids, pain relievers, etc.) that your particpant may take can be kept in their rooms unless otherwise specified by a parent.
+All medications, prescription or over the counter, need to be administered in the nurse's office by one of the nurses on staff.
 All of your participant’s health and medical information will be collected once you've registered for camp.

-When you check-in to your summer program session, nurse staff will be on site collecting any medication and/or prescriptions.
+When you check in to your summer program session, the nursing staff will be on site collecting any medication and/or prescriptions.
 During check-out, you will be able to collect any of your participant’s remaining medication.
 Any remaining unclaimed medications will be properly discarded.

-If at any point during the summer program session a participant experiences an illness or injury, a nurse or camp staff member will contact the participant’s parent or guardian.
+If a participant experiences an illness or injury during the summer program session, a nurse or camp staff member will contact the participant’s parent or guardian.

 Day Camps

 We are unable to administer medication and/or prescriptions to our day campers.
-Questions regarding this policy may be answered by the Summer Programs staff at camps@saintmarys.edu.
+Questions regarding this policy can be directed to the Summer Programs staff at camps@saintmarys.edu.

 Homesickness and VisitingFashion Camp